Fer-Bonilla/ProofOfExistance/design_pattern_desicions.md

 ## Design Patterns
 There are several design patterns implemented for the smart contract development of this application.
-Details about them is follows.
+Details about them are follows.

 ### Fail early and fail loud